hypercore-protocol/blog/posts/announcing-hyperdrive-10.md

 Hypercore gives Hyperdrive many of its nice features, such as sparse downloading, for "free" -- the bulk of the work is handled at that layer.
 Hypercore, however, is fundamentally a single-writer data structure.
 A core's writer maintains a private key which is used to sign all appended data, making it possible for readers to exchange data amongst themselves without fear of tampering.
 Only letting one person (on one machine!) make changes to a drive is a big limitation, though.
 Not surprisingly, support for multiple writers has long been one of our most-requested features.

-In v10, we don't go all the way to a general multi-writer solution; solving multi-writer scalably, without introducing major performance penalties or introducing confusing UX, remains a research question for us.
+In v10, we don't go all the way to a general multi-writer solution; solving multi-writer scalably, without incurring major performance penalties or confusing UX, remains a research question for us.
 That said, v10 introduces mounts, which are pretty much "links" to other Hyperdrives that look and act like normal directories.

 <div class="video-container">
   <video src="/video/metadata-and-content-and-mounts.mp4" autoplay="" loop="" muted="" playsinline=""></video>